Adrian-Rafael/DT-Todo-List/README.md

 For my style.css I just use neutral colors simple as possible.
 As you can see the background I used linear-gradient with a 135 degree.
 I centered the "todo-container" and the h2("todo-header") also give simple design into our button.

+For my javascript file I declared the three variables taskInput, addButton and tasklist.